sephiroth7484/sephiroth7484/README.md

 ## 💻 Work Experience

+### Software Developer L1 @ Wipro (2024 - Present)
+- ⚙️ Working on optimizing microservices architecture for enhanced system performance.
+- 🔐 Implemented **Spring Security** for backend authentication and authorization.
+- ☁️ Collaborating on **AWS integration** to boost system scalability and reliability.
+- 🖥️ Enhancing frontend-backend integration with **Angular** for better user experience.

-### Java Backend Engineer @ Wipro (Jan 2023 - Present)
+### Java Backend Engineer L1 @ Wipro (2023 - 2024)
 - 🚀 Automated online retail processes using **Domain-Driven Design (DDD)**, reducing manual intervention by 30%.
-- 🔧 Developed RESTful APIs for **Employee Account Tracker** using Java and Spring Boot, improving data consistency by 25%.
+- 🔧 Developed and optimized RESTful APIs for **Employee Account Tracker** using Java and Spring Boot, improving data consistency by 25%.
-- 🛠️ Implemented **microservices architecture**, enhancing system scalability and performance.
+- 🛠️ Implemented **microservices architecture** to address scalability issues, enhancing system performance and reliability.

-### Scholar Trainee @ Wipro (Jul 2022 – Jan 2023)
+### Developer L1 Trainee @ Wipro (Jul 2022 - 2023)
-- 🎓 Mastered Java, Spring Boot, MySQL, Hibernate, and JPA, laying a strong foundation for backend development.
+- 🎓 Mastered Java, Spring Boot, MySQL, Hibernate, and JPA through comprehensive training, laying a strong foundation for backend system development.
-- 💻 Worked on practical assignments that improved backend service performance using **Java** and **Spring Boot**.
+- 💻 Utilized Java and Spring Boot in practical assignments, enhancing skills in building and maintaining backend services.
+- 🖥️ Developed hands-on experience with front-end technologies like HTML, CSS, and JavaScript in project tasks.

 ----